 Years ago, Holts Landing State Park was a vibrant park with a beach on the Indian River, but it had fallen into disrepair.
 In October 2014 a Memorandum of Understanding was signed between DNREC’s Parks Division, the Delaware Seashore Preservation Foundation and IBF creating the Friends of Holts Landing State Park.
 As a leader of the Friends, IBF Board member Chuck Schonder has been instrumental in much of the work and improvements that have taken place at the park over the years:

-Summer Concerts and Family Fun Nights – A schedule of concerts with many local performers is held each summer at Holts.
+Summer Concerts – A schedule of concerts with many local performers is held each summer at Holts.
 The Friends oversee the events, which are well attended by the community.
-On Family Fun Nights local Boy Scouts /Cub Scouts raise funds for their troops by organizing cookouts.
+The concerts, with appropriate social distancing, were held in the summer of 2020.
+Most recently, the 2021 Summer Concerts in the Park set record attendance.

 Children’s Playground – In March 2019, a new playground was installed with most of the financial support for the project coming from Senator Gerald Hocker and Representative Ron Grey’s discretionary state funds.